The internet has changed everything from how we communicate to how we learn, and — as we know from They Ask, You Answer — especially how we shop.

 1. Know the Difference Between an Ideal Buyer Profile and a Buyer Persona

-The first step in the Inbound Sales Methodology is identifying who you are selling to.
-This step is crucial because the term “who” can apply to both companies and individuals, each defined in unique ways
+The first step in the inbound sales methodology is to identify potential buyers, or who you are selling to.
+This step is crucial because the term “who” can apply to both companies and individuals, each defined in unique ways.

-The challenge here is that salespeople often get caught up in focusing on Buyer Personas, or the fictional representation of an ideal customer, without being clear on their Ideal Buyer Profile.
-While they sound similar, they are quite different.
+The challenge here is that it’s common for an inbound salesperson to get caught up focusing on buyer personas, or the fictional representation of an ideal customer, without being clear on their ideal buyer profile.

 Why does this matter?

-Buyer Personas are important, but focusing solely on them can lead to missed sales opportunities or wasted time.
-While a prospect, as defined by your Buyer Persona document, aligns from a job role and cultural perspective, their organization may not be a fit from an industry or company size perspective.
+Buyer personas are important, but focusing solely on them can lead to missed sales opportunities or wasted time.
+This is because, while a prospect, as defined by your buyer persona document, may align from a job role, pain points, and cultural perspective, their organization may not be a fit from an industry or company size perspective.

-2. Develop Your Buyer’s Journey Before Your Sales Process
+2. Understand and Develop Your Buyer’s Journey Before Your Inbound Sales Process

-With that in mind, you have to understand the journey your customers go through from the time they first discover your company to the point they decide to become a customer.
-This is called the Buyer’s Journey and must be defined prior to developing your own internal sales process.
+With that in mind, before developing an inbound sales process, you have to understand the journey your customers go through from the time they first discover your company to the point they decide to become a customer.
+This is called the buyer’s journey.

-Taking this approach leads to the development of a sales process that is aligned contextually with the buyer through the awareness, consideration, and decision stages of their buying process and results in the proper conversations, materials, and information being delivered at the exact right moment.
+Taking this approach with your inbound sales strategy means sales tactics that actually align contextually with your ideal buyer through their awareness, consideration, and decision stage and result in the proper conversations, materials, and information being delivered at the exact right moment.

-Because helpfulness is becoming less and less of a differentiator in the sales process, salespeople must take on the role of an advisor helping them navigate what can sometimes be a complex buying process.
+Because helpfulness is becoming less and less of a differentiator to inbound and outbound leads in the sales process, inbound sales teams must take on the role of advisors, helping prospects navigate through the best options and providing the right resources from your marketing team.

-Being an advisor in an inbound sales position means you can:
+Being an advisor in inbound sales means you can:

-Ask the insightful and sometimes uncomfortable questions to help a prospect think critically about what they need
+Ask the insightful and sometimes uncomfortable questions to help a prospect or inbound lead think critically about what they need

 Teach prospects strategies and tactics they can implement on their own to work towards their objectives

-Inbound Salespeople believe that an opportunity to directly connect with a prospect, should not always be an opportunity to sell.
+An inbound sales representative knows that not every opportunity to directly connect with a prospect is or should be an opportunity to sell.

-For example, during the awareness stage, you might share a useful blog post or free eBook with the prospect to help them frame the problem they’re having and identify possible solutions.
-The type of content you decide to share will depend on the company they work for and their role in the company.
+For example, during the awareness stage, a member of an inbound sales organization might share a useful blog post or free guide with the prospect to help them frame the problem they’re having and identify possible solutions.

 Each of these connections helps frame your value, while supporting their journey through the buying process.